Nandinikale23/EYGDS-full-stack-Internship/README.md

 ## 🙋‍♀️ About Me
 I am an aspiring Python Backend Developer with internship experience in full stack development.
-I am actively preparing for backend roles and college placements.
+I am actively preparing for backend roles.